lukaselmer/renuo-cms-doc/usage.md

 ## Installation

 In case you want to use the renuo-cms and you don't have access to a running renuo-cms already, you need to set up the following web-services.
 The documentation on how to install each of them can be found on GitHub.
-The links billow will lead you to the projects on GitHub.
+The links below will lead you to the projects on GitHub.

 * [renuo-cms-client](https://github.com/renuo/renuo-cms-client)
 * [renuo-cms-api](https://github.com/renuo/renuo-cms-api)